TLRKiliann/sveltekit-tutorial/third-part/README.md

 $ pnpm run preview

-Now console show us a problem when we click on product 3 (/products/3).
+Now console shows us a problem when we click on product 3 (/products/3).

-To resolve this issue, we can use in folder [productId]/+page.js :
+To resolve this issue, we can use in folder /product/[productId]/+page.js :

 `export const prerender = 'auto';`